shadowsnow124/Project-AirCast/README.md

 ## Overview

-AirCast is a custom PCB-based air quality monitoring system designed for indoor environments.
+AirCast is a air quality monitoring system designed for indoor and outdoor environments.
 It continuously reads temperature, humidity, atmospheric pressure, CO₂/TVOC levels, and particulate matter, then streams all data to a Blynk dashboard and sends threshold-based alerts to a Discord channel via webhook.

 Built around the ESP32, AirCast is designed to be self-contained, easy to deploy, and simple to extend.